University of Malaya Medical Centre: The University Hospital, a brief introduction

 Although the main hospital building was completed by December 1966, commissioning of the hospital and opening of the wards proceeded slowly mainly because of a shortage of nursing staff.
 The first patients were admitted in March 1967 and before the end of the year several wards had been opened together with the Polyclinic and Accident and Emergency Unit thus making available to the residents of Petaling Jaya and the adjoining area of Petaling Jaya and the adjoining area of Kuala Lumpur a hospital service on a 24-hour basis.
 By the end of 1969, all 758 beds were available for use.
 A new ward block of 112 bed was constructed in 1974 and commissioned providing for a total of 870 beds for the University Hospital.

-Currently known as University of Malaya Medical Centre, it has 1,617 beds which is distributed by 44 wards throughout the medical centre serving the district of Petaling.
+Currently known as Universiti Malaya Medical Centre, it has 1,617 beds which is distributed by 44 wards throughout the medical centre serving the district of Petaling.

-The Faculty of Medicine, University of Malaya was the first school that was instituted at UM in 1905 following the Education Commission report that the colonial region in South East Asia needed to address the shortage of medical assistants in the large cities of Singapore and Penang.
+The Faculty of Medicine, Universiti Malaya was the first school that was instituted at UM in 1905 following the Education Commission report that the colonial region in Southeast Asia needed to address the shortage of medical assistants in the large cities of Singapore and Penang.
 This was after the first unsuccessful initial attempt to establish a medical school to train assistant surgeons in 1889.
 Back then; when the country was under the rule of the British Empire, such a view that a European system of medical school is to established in a colony state was not particularly favoured among the European community and therefore there were several obstacles to be overcome before the school could be established.
 However, despite the odds, in June 1905, under the Straits Legislative Council of Malaya, legislation of the establishment of a medical college in Singapore was passed under the Ordinance No. XV 1905.
 Following public appeal for funds, the school opened on 3 July 1905 but only started its courses in September the same year.
 On 28 September 1905, Sir John Anderson officiated the school under the name "The Straits and Federal Malay States Government Medical School".
-With the division of the university into two autonomous campuses in Kuala Lumpur and Singapore in 1959, and the passing of the legislation in 1961 by both governments of Malaya and Singapore to make UM a national university, University of Malaya became permanently located in Kuala Lumpur as of 1 January 1962.
+With the division of the university into two autonomous campuses in Kuala Lumpur and Singapore in 1959, and the passing of the legislation in 1961 by both governments of Malaya and Singapore to make UM a national university, Universiti Malaya became permanently located in Kuala Lumpur as of 1 January 1962.
 With this came the new teaching and research facility and its own 500-bed hospital.
 The Singapore Division was renamed the University of Singapore.